 Council mitigates the impacts of bushfires by working in partnership with Queensland Fire and Emergency Services and Queensland Parks and Wildlife to undertake planned burns on Council-owned land and State-controlled land.
 Council also does regular fire break maintenance to ensure access is maintained for emergency vehicles.

-For more information on bushfires, visit the Queensland Fire and Rescue Service website.
+For more information on bushfires, visit the Queensland Fire and Emergency Services website.